ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 #### Configuring Your Android Environment

-1. Build your Android project by issuing the following command:
+1. Build your Android project by running the following command:

 ```Bash
 cordova build android